The longevity of the Chinese Culture and the means to secure it has ensured a long list of heroes.

 The modern/current continuation of such as TAI CHI or the SHAOLIN KUNG FU MONKS an ongoing example.(click)

-The following historical overview provided by Guest Blogger @ chinawhisper.com records some 10 past Masters of the Martial Ways.
+The following historical overview and pics provided by Guest Blogger @ chinawhisper.com records some 10 past Masters of the Martial Ways.

 The Chinese Masters of Yesteryear.